Understanding the Connection Between Diabetes and Salt

 The Tandem Mobi Insulin Pump Kit delivers compact, continuous insulin.

-Cartridge is added in this product.
+Cartridge is added to this Tandem Mobi Kit.

 $6,035.00